Sergiogrande99/MasterThesis/README.md

 # MasterThesis
+## Results
+ - Descriptive analysis tables
+ - miRNAs SDE
+ - miRNAs functional analysis
+## RStudio enviroment
-RStudio enviroment -  Biostatistics code used in my masters' Thesis
+Biostatistics code used in my masters' thesis will be realeased when the results are published.